ionos-cloud/terraform-provider-ionoscloud/docs/index.md

 - `password` - (Required) If omitted, the `IONOS_PASSWORD` environment variable is used.

 - `endpoint` - (Optional) If omitted, the `IONOS_API_URL` environment variable is used, or it defaults to the current Cloud API release.
+Usually not necessary to be set, SDks know internally how to route requests to to the API.

 - `retries` - (Deprecated) Number of retries while waiting for a resource to be provisioned.
 Default value is 50. **Note**: This argument has been deprecated and replaced by the implementation of resource timeouts described below.